bmc-compuware/ispw-deploy/README.md

 ## NOTE

-Users must pass one of the authentication method in workflow i.e CES_TOKEN or certificate
+Users must pass one of the authentication method in workflow i.e ces_token or certificate

 ## Outputs